TPC Craig Ranch

 TPC Craig Ranch is a private golf club in the south central United States, located within the community of Craig Ranch in McKinney, Texas, north-northeast of Dallas.

 Designed by major champion Tom Weiskopf, the championship golf course is a member of the Tournament Players Club network operated by the PGA Tour.
 It hosted the Nationwide Tour Championship, the season-ending tournament on the second tier Nationwide Tour (now Korn Ferry Tour), in 2008 and 2012.

-The PGA Tour's AT&T Byron Nelson, once known as the Dallas Open, moved to TPC Craig Ranch in 2021.
+The PGA Tour's CJ Cup Byron Nelson, once known as the Dallas Open, moved to TPC Craig Ranch in 2021 and is played in early May.